Ruler and Compass Construction: Perpendicular Bisector

 Using my compass (which quickly gave out on me), I made two big fat arcs.
 They have the same radius — this is important.

 Where those two cross, I drew a line.
-That line is the perpendicular (at 90 degree angle to) bisector (splits in in two equal pieces) of the original segment:
+That line is the perpendicular bisector of the original segment (which means it makes a 90° angle and splits it into two equal parts):

 Why does it work?